 - OCTRI has a number of resources available to support you in the critical stages of clinical and translational research, including education and training opportunities for faculty and fellows who are interested in establishing and enhancing their career in clinical and translational research, as well as a large number of research support services.

-- This six-week professional science writing course combines short lectures, class discussion, workshop-style writing assignments and individual sessions to help researchers learn to write better papers and grants.
+- This four-week professional science writing course combines short lectures, class discussion, workshop-style writing assignments and individual sessions to help researchers learn to write better papers and grants.
 It is open to OHSU graduate students, postdoctoral fellows and faculty.

 - Email firstname.lastname@example.org to register.